 Q. What documents do I need to submit in order to apply for the Singapore EMBA program?

-A. You will need to submit the online application, certified true copies of all transcripts, contact information for two professional references, personal motivation essays and a current copy of your résumé or CV.
+A. You will need to submit the online application, certified true copies of all transcripts, contact information for two professional references, personal motivation essay and a current copy of your résumé or CV.
 If your transcripts are in a language other than English, you will need to provide both the originals and a translated version.
 Once all your documents have been received, they will be reviewed by the faculty admissions committee in Buffalo.

 Q. Is there an interview as part of the application process?